-Difference Between Single-origin Coffee and Blended Coffee?
+Difference Between Single Origin Coffee and Blended Coffee

 Buying coffee these days is a very complex and complicated procedure.
 There are so many choices to pick from when ordering your coffee.
 There are various roast levels (see our roasted origin buyers guide), acidity, flavours, and now coffee blends to choose from.
-Sometimes, the choices can be overwhelming (see our single origin columbian coffee).
+Sometimes, the choices can be overwhelming (see our single origin colombian coffee).

 Most people wonder; which is better, single-origin or blended coffee?
 For some others, it's not a big deal.
 However, if you are a fan of good coffee, you should know which is which and which one is the best for you.

 For starters, single-origin and blended coffee are the two major categories of speciality coffee.
 At the moment, speciality coffee seems to be the most significant player in the coffee industry.

 As you read on, you will find out the differences between these two unique types of coffee.
 Also, we hope at the end of the article; you will be better informed to decide which of them suits you best (make sure to check out the difference between coffee blends).